 The Open Mouth Literary Center was founded in 2015 (as the Open Mouth Reading Series) to foster contact between professional poets and our local Northwest Arkansas community outside an academic setting.
 Our founders saw that institutional barriers limited access to the literary community and believed that poetry should be available to all.
 Since then, we’ve hosted over 160 poets at our readings, workshops, festivals, special events, and retreats, and since gaining 501(c)(3) status in 2017, we’ve paid all featured poets.
 Paying poets allows us to empower under-supported writers by offering fair compensation, ensuring that our programming centers diverse voices.

 At the start of the pandemic, Open Mouth moved programming online, and wrote a grant to hire a disability consultant.
 We saw that we couldn’t truly follow our mission to make literary poetry accessible outside of academia without making it accessible for Disabled folks.
-Since then, we’ve received additional support with grants from Creative Arkansas Community Hub and Exchange (CACHE), the Alternate ROOTS Solidarity Fund, the Arkansas Arts Council, and the Poetry Foundation, as well as from the ARt Connect program with Mid-America Arts Alliance.
+Since then, we’ve received additional support with grants from Creative Arkansas Community Hub and Exchange (CACHE), the Alternate ROOTS Solidarity Fund, Mid-America Arts Alliance, the Arkansas Arts Council, and the Poetry Foundation, as well as from the ARt Connect program with Mid-America Arts Alliance.
 We’ve also increased support from our monthly donors on Patreon and other individual contributors, for which we are extremely grateful.
 This support is vital to our continued success.

 Support Our Writers Residency